 6. Culture integration

 A positive culture integration is vital for employee engagement.
-In remote teams, there are ways to keep the culture integration digitally having a place for team members to chat casually (such as a Slack channel) can help bring employees together.
+In remote teams, there are ways to keep the culture integration digitally; having a place for team members to chat casually (such as a Slack channel) can help bring employees together.
 On this channel, people can share jokes, and birthday ecards, make some contests, or highlight employee achievements.

-With the right planning and preparation described in the previous points, teams can transition to remote work successfully.
+With the proper planning and preparation described in the previous points, teams can transition to remote work successfully.
 There will be challenges along the way.
 Still, it’s essential to let employees find solutions to problems when necessary and suggest how to improve things moving forward.

 OTHER POSTS YOU MIGHT LIKE